wang-henry4/claude-smart/README.md

   claude-smart
 </h1>

-<h4 align="center">The <a href="https://claude.com/claude-code" target="_blank">Claude Code</a> plugin that makes Claude Code self-improve as you use it — not by remembering past sessions, but by turning your corrections into playbooks it actually follows next time.</h4>
+<h4 align="center">The <a href="https://claude.com/claude-code" target="_blank">Claude Code</a> plugin that makes Claude Code self-improve as you use it — so Claude Code stops repeating mistakes and gets better every session.</h4>

 <p align="center">
   <a href="LICENSE">